 If you have a concern about how your PPI Policy was sold, it's easy for you to contact us directly so you don't need to use a Claims Management Company (CMC) who will typically charge an up front fee or take a proportion of any compensation you may be due.
 We assess complaints sent directly to us in exactly the same way that we treat complaints from a Claims Management Company, so by coming direct you will not be disadvantaged.

-If you decide you want to proceed with your complaint, download the FOS PPI Questionnaire and fill in the details of your case.
-Filling in a FOS PPI Questionnaire from the Financial Ombudsman Service helps us process your complaint as efficiently as possible.
-Send the FOS PPI Questionnaire directly to us at Customer Relations, PO Box 548, Leeds, LS1 1WU.
+If you decide you want to proceed with your complaint, download our PPI Questionnaire and fill in the details of your case.
+This will help us process your complaint as efficiently as possible.
+Send the PPI Questionnaire directly to us at Customer Relations, PO Box 816, Leeds, LS1 1WU.

 When a decision is made we will write to you clearly explaining our decision.
 If we are offering you a refund we are committed to ensuring customers receive payment within 28 days of our decision letter.